All About Compost

 How Natural Green Uses Compost

-Our clients will get two maintenance applications of compost each year when enrolled in our monthly plan.
+Our clients will get two maintenance applications of compost each year when enrolled in our organic yard care.
 The compost is put down in order to feed their turf but it also feeds the ever-important microorganisms.
 Whey they eat the compost, they break it down even further thus creating really great nutrients for the turf.
 This also helps the soil hold water better and creates the perfect environment for the microorganisms to multiply.

 We can also do one-time compost application as needed.
 With new clients, at times we might recommend a one-time start up application of compost if their soil and turf are really in need.
 This is not included in the monthly plan however.